How to optimise online shopping for senior citizens

 Building prototypes of potential user journeys, functionality, and interfaces allows you to gain fast feedback from real users, without investing in building a product that may not suit their needs.

 - Hand control back to your customers, designing pages in ways that allow users to customise their experience (changing text size or magnification, for example), and cater to the differing ways people may be trying to engage with your site to ensure you’re not excluding potential customers.
 Ensure you’re using significant colour contrasts that meet web accessibility guidelines, and simplify forms with the likes of address lookup, autocomplete, and autocorrect.

 - Be transparent and informative.
 Provide upfront information about tax and shipping, along with important information about products.
-Use a product information management (PIM) solution to ensure your product information is complete, accurate, and tailored to your market.
+Use a product information management (PIM) solution like Akeneo to ensure your product information is complete, accurate, and tailored to your market.
 Use video and rich imagery to allow shoppers to make an informed purchase decision that brings items to life.